wso2/docs-choreo-dev/en/docs/deploy/deploy-your-component.md

 - If the code of the component implementation is invalid after the last change.
 - If you added new configurable variables to the component implementation.
-- If you deleted/changed one or more package dependencies (for more information, see [Ballerina Documentation- Organiza Ballerina Code](https://ballerina.io/learn/organize-ballerina-code/)).
+- If you deleted/changed one or more package dependencies (for more information, see [Ballerina Documentation- Organize Ballerina Code](https://ballerina.io/learn/organize-ballerina-code/)).

 ## Enter sandbox endpoint